alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 1. Connect your GitHub
 2. Pick a repository
-3. Select Dfinity
+3. Select Internet Computer
 4. Configure, build, and deploy

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/hosting-dfinity.gif)

 That is all there is to it. **Fleek abstracts the entire process for you.** Canister creation, content updates, resolving, cycle management (though right now cycles are free-use on Mainnet, until they are fully implemented).

 You can take any static site you used before in Fleek, and take it to the Internet Computer.
-All supported Jamstack sites on IPFS are **fully supported** on Dfinity, and there is **no change whatsoever in build settings or requirements.**
+All supported Jamstack sites on IPFS are **fully supported** on the Internet Computer, and there is **no change whatsoever in build settings or requirements.**

 You can build **static frontends**, which means either static websites as we mentioned, or Dapps or front-end apps that don’t require a back-end infrastructure and leverage instead APIs from the FE to implement services/features!

-### How Does Fleek Achieve Frontend Hosting on the IC?
+### How Does Fleek Achieve Frontend Hosting on the Internet Computer?

 The process in the background is straightforward.
 When you connect your repository to Fleek, and make a deployment, Fleek uses the **Dfinity SDK** [(view documentation)](https://sdk.dfinity.org/docs/index.html) to create a front-end Canister on mainnet, and build and deploy your website’s code to it.
 Right now, we do front-end canisters only (thus, static sites), but in the future we will allow for back-end as well.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/flow.png)

 Then, the continuous deployment process begins!
-With your canister up and running, upon any pushed changes to your linked repository’s branch, Fleek will use the Dfinity SDK again to make Canister calls and update your website’s content **reflecting changes immediately.** This means you get all the usual perks, but with your site on IC:
+With your canister up and running, upon any pushed changes to your linked repository’s branch, Fleek will use the Dfinity SDK again to make Canister calls and update your website’s content **reflecting changes immediately.** This means you get all the usual perks, but with your site on the Internet Computer:

 * No content update delay
 * No risk of conflicts